brodycj/Android-sqlite-ext-native-driver/README.md

 ## About

 Android-sqlite-ext-native-driver provides:
-- single `SQLiteNative` class with native Java interface to an important subset of sqlite C functions, with `REGEXP` integrated from [brodybits / sqlite3-regexp-cached](https://github.com/brodybits/sqlite3-regexp-cached) (based on <http://git.altlinux.org/people/at/packages/?p=sqlite3-pcre.git> by Alexey Tourbin)
+- single `SQLiteNative` class with native Java interface to an important subset of sqlite C functions, with the following user defined functions:
+  - `REGEXP` integrated from [brodybits / sqlite3-regexp-cached](https://github.com/brodybits/sqlite3-regexp-cached) (based on <http://git.altlinux.org/people/at/packages/?p=sqlite3-pcre.git> by Alexey Tourbin)
+  - `BASE64` integrated from [brodybits / sqlite3-base64](https://github.com/brodybits/sqlite3-base64), using [brodybits / libb64-encode](https://github.com/brodybits/libb64-encode) (based on <http://libb64.sourceforge.net/> by Chris Venter)
 - automatic build of `sqlite-native-driver-libs.zip`, with native sqlite library build for major Android targets (`armeabi`, `armeabi-v7a`, `x86`, `x86_64`) that is accessible from the native Java interface

 This is accomplished by using [GlueGen](http://jogamp.org/gluegen/www/) around a simple wrapper C module.